jwulf/joshwulf.com/content/blog/2020/02/refining-method-signature.md

 ## Method Overloads

-In statically-compiled languages such as Java and C#, you can provide an alternate method implementation with the same name but a different parameter signature.
+In statically-compiled languages such as Java and C#, you can provide multiple method implementations with the same name but different parameter signatures.
 On compilation, the compiler resolves the one you mean from a combination of the method name and the parameter signature, and links the call to the correct implementation.

 With TypeScript, you can provide different parameter signatures for the same method, but because all type information is erased at run-time, you have to handle the various signatures in a single implementation.